Calum

 "...Terminator, blah blah blah,’” Venkatasubramanian said.
 “I think it’s important to ask, what is the basis for these claims?
 What is the likelihood of these claims coming to pass?
 And how certain are we about all this?

-On the other hand, if you Google "effective altruism AI," the first result is this Wired article with a very negative take on EA and AI.
-There are a few top-level results from 80K and EA.org, but most of the first-page results are articles that basically say, "So there's this weird group of people who care a lot about AI...", with varying but mostly negative levels of sympathy.
+On the other hand, most popular articles about EA are negative.
+If you Google "effective altruism AI," the first result is this Wired article with a very negative take on EA and AI.
+There are a few top-level results from 80K and EA.org, but most of the remaining first-page results are skeptical or negative takes on EA.

-I guess it could be the case that the reporter or the outlet or both have a level of antipathy for EA that precludes due diligence.
+So, it could be the case that the reporter or the outlet or both have a level of antipathy for EA that precludes due diligence?
 Or they could be attempting a basic due diligence but are mainly reading sources that have a very negative take on EA.

 Either way, EA's public image (specifically regarding AI) is not ideal.
-Your suggestion about making a greater effort to visibly signal cooperativeness might be a really good one!
+I like your suggestion about making a greater effort to visibly signal cooperativeness!